-Even better, Compasses signs have a clever solution to achilles heel of even the best real estate sign in neighborhoods with few street lights—darkness!
+Even better, Compass signs have a clever solution to the Achilles heel of even the best real estate sign in neighborhoods with few street lights—darkness!
 Instead of a clamp-on light, Compass chose a highly welcoming and futuristic-looking illuminated circle of LED lighting.

-4. Do Mansions Need Real Estate Signs Too?
+8. Mansions Need Real Estate Signs Too

 The problem is that many exclusive neighborhoods put strict limitations on the size and placement of yard signs, and for good reason.
 Think of the garish billboards that would go up if marketers had a chance to influence passing billionaires.

-That said, mansions are still houses and signs still help get them sold:
+That said, mansions are still houses, and signs still help get them sold:

 Beverly Hills Realtor Rochelle Maize broke it down for us:

 “There is no doubt that social media has changed the way agents sell real estate.
 I am personally a huge fan of Instagram as one way to get the word out about a home.
 That said, I think yard signs still work too.
-In Beverly Hills we are only allowed one sign in front, but I often get calls from buyers just walking or driving by!”
+In Beverly Hills, we are only allowed one sign in front, but I often get calls from buyers just walking or driving by!”

 When they do, imagine how pleasantly surprised they might be to see a sign like this advertising revolutionary blockchain technology like Bitcoin on a humble yard sign?

-After all, the marketing needs to reflect the product right?
-When in doubt, you can never, ever lose with well designed traditional signage.
+After all, the marketing needs to reflect the product, right?
+When in doubt, you can never, ever lose with well-designed traditional signage.
 In urban areas, that includes flags like the parade-worthy example from Christie’s International below.

-9. Using Humor on Real Estate Signs
+11. Using Humor on Real Estate Signs

-There is however one proven way to cut through.
+There is, however, one proven way to cut through.
 Humor.
-Everyone loves to laugh, and a well placed joke can literally make someone’s day.
+Everyone loves to laugh, and a well-placed joke can literally make someone’s day.